lakwarus/ballerina-camel-restful-service/README.md

 The OnException applies to all the routes.
 I have defined OnException block as a separate block from the routes to handle exeptions on malform JSON requests and any other connection issues.

-To complete the application class let's look at how can add the camel route.
+To complete our application let's look at how can add the camel route.
 Notice that in our REST service we route directly to a Camel endpoint using the to().
 This is because the Rest DSL has a short-hand for routing directly to an endpoint using to().
 An alternative is to embed a Camel route directly using route()

 Here is the full implementation of create order functionality.